 Employability skills are the core values of our degree.

-As part of your degree you will be required to take part in a residential where you and other students will have work in teams to solve problems.
+As part of your degree you will be required to take part in a first year residential weekend where you and other students will have work in teams to solve problems.

 This activity will encourage and improve;